gogs/gogs/README.md

 ##### Current version: 0.2.8 Alpha

+### NOTICES

-#### Due to testing purpose, data of [try.gogits.org](http://try.gogits.org) has been reset in April 6, 2014 and will reset multiple times after.
+- Due to testing purpose, data of [try.gogits.org](http://try.gogits.org) has been reset in April 6, 2014 and will reset multiple times after.
 Please do NOT put your important data on the site.
+- Demo site [try.gogits.org](http://try.gogits.org) is running under `dev` branch.
+- Checkout the `dev` branch code of Gogs should checkout `dev` branch code of `gogits/git` as well.

 #### Other language version